 The Oracle Base directory is the database home directory for Oracle Database installation owners, and the log file location for Oracle Grid Infrastructure owners.

 Name Oracle base directories using the syntax /pm/h/u, where pm is a string mount point name, h is selected from a small set of standard directory names, and u is the name of the owner of the directory.

 You can use the same Oracle base directory for multiple installations.
 If different operating system users install Oracle software on the same system, then you must create a separate Oracle base directory for each installation owner.
 For ease of administration, Oracle recommends that you create a unique owner for each Oracle software installation owner, to separate log files.

-Table B-1 Examples of OFA-Compliant Oracle Base Directory Names
+Table C-1 Examples of OFA-Compliant Oracle Base Directory Names

-Oracle base directory for Oracle Database , where the Oracle Database software installation owner name is
+Oracle Database Oracle base, where the Oracle Database software installation owner name is

-Oracle base directory for Oracle Grid Infrastructure, where the Oracle Grid Infrastructure software installation owner name is
+Oracle Grid Infrastructure Oracle base, where the Oracle Grid Infrastructure software installation owner name is

 Caution:The Oracle Grid Infrastructure Oracle base should not contain the Oracle Grid Infrastructure binaries for an Oracle Grid Infrastructure for a cluster installation.
 Permissions for the file path to the Oracle Grid Infrastructure binary home are changed to